Toyota Tundra years to avoid — most common problems

 To save money on repairs, you must address this problem as soon as it happens by changing the radiator and flushing the transmission and engine cooling system.
 Ensure your mechanic checks for any issue that could have occurred due to the little overheating that would have happened.

-Brake malfunctions
+5. Brake malfunctions

 Brake malfunctions are not uncommon on the Toyota Tundra and are mainly caused by warped brake rotors.
 It causes the steering to be shaky when the brakes are activated.
 If left to linger, it can mess with your control over your vehicle and put you in a tight situation.

 Brake problems should be dealt with as soon as possible for safety reasons.
 The best solution for rotor-related brake problems is to replace the rotor entirely with higher quality.
+There were also some issues with the brake controller which regulates the electric brakes of an attached trailer.
+It can prove disastrous on the wrong speed and terrain if it fails.

-Which Toyota Tundra years to avoid?
+Worst Toyota Tundra years to avoid

-Second-generation Tundra (2007, 2008 and 2012 model years)
+Second-generation Tundra (2007 and 2008 model years)

 The engine is the biggest problem of the second-generation Tundras, with that of the 2007 model being the worst.
 There were reports of complete engine failure, with the bulk of other engine problems caused by knocking pistons and air injection pump failure.